 Proponents of the Law of Attraction appeal to a wide range of disciplines in order to explain and support the intuitive principles they believe.

-For example, research in psychology, neuroscience, philosophy and evolutionary biology can all be used to add extra dimensions to our understanding of how the Law of Attraction works.
+For example, research in psychology, neuroscience, philosophy, and evolutionary biology can help to add extra dimensions to our understanding of how the Law of Attraction works.

-Here are some of the most exciting things you should know about the science of the Law of Attraction—you may be inspired to research these topics further in order to learn more!
+Here are some of the most exciting things you should know about the science of the Law of Attraction.
+You may want to research these topics further in order to learn more!

-One prominent example of scientific support for the Law of Attraction was published in the Yonsei Medical Journal in 2007.
+One prominent example of scientific support for the Law of Attraction is in the Yonsei Medical Journal in 2007.

-Korean researchers Ji Young Jung et al found that there was a strong connection between positive thinking and overall life satisfaction in the population, which echoes the sentiments of scholars who suggest positive thinking exercises as a way to boost manifestation potential.
+Korean researchers Ji Young Jung et al found that there was a strong connection between positive thinking and overall life satisfaction in the population.
+This echoes the sentiments of scholars who suggest positive thinking exercises as a way to boost manifestation potential.

 Scientists working at the Wellcome Trust Centre for Neuroimaging at the Institute of Neurology in London have discovered that people who visualize a better future are more likely to be able to bring that future into existence.

-This, of course, is just what the Law of Attraction tells us—that daily, vivid mental images of a better life help to draw that life towards us.
-In the publication documenting their findings, the neurologists wrote “The ability to construct a hypothetical scenario in one’s imagination prior to it actually occurring may afford greater accuracy in predicting its eventual outcome.”
+This, of course, is just what the Law of Attraction tells us.
+It says that daily, vivid mental images of a better life help to draw that life towards us.
+In the publication documenting their findings, the neurologists wrote: “The ability to construct a hypothetical scenario in one’s imagination prior to it actually occurring may afford greater accuracy in predicting its eventual outcome.”

 Affirmations—another key tool in your Law of Attraction arsenal—are also well-supported in the psychological literature.

-For example, one researcher at the University of Exeter has published on constructive repetitive thought, finding that people who consistently tell themselves that they can meet a goal are more likely to secure a positive outcome.
+For example, one researcher at the University of Exeter has published on constructive repetitive thought.
+They found that people who consistently tell themselves that they can meet a goal are more likely to secure a positive outcome.

 Affirmations are proven to help with recovery from trauma, improve anticipatory planning, aid treatment for depression, and boost physical health.

-You shouldn’t feel guilty for your limiting beliefs, but rather work to identify and change them—and cutting edge genetic research is showing why you shouldn’t be blamed for the negative beliefs that can stop you from manifesting effectively.
+You shouldn’t feel guilty for your limiting beliefs, but rather work to identify and change them.
+Cutting-edge genetic research shows why you shouldn’t blame yourself for the negative beliefs that can stop you from manifesting effectively.

 Specifically, scientists in Atlanta have found that when mice associated the scent of cherry blossom with an electric shock, they become so sensitive to that scent that they actually pass their fear to their offspring through their genetic code.

-This means that even mice that have never been shocked will fear the scent of cherry blossom—and brain imaging studies show that this anxious is represented by the presence of different neurological receptors.
+This means that even mice that did not experience a shock, will fear the scent of cherry blossom.
+Also, brain imaging studies show that this anxiousness is represented by the presence of different neurological receptors.

 So, while you may have beliefs that are holding you back, you’re not solely responsible for them (though you do have the power to overcome them).